MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMLAMP/README.md

 ## Create Azure Network Security Group rules

-You'll create a rule to allow connections to the virtual machine on port 22 for SSH and ports 80, 443 for HTTP and HTTPS.
+Create a rule to allow connections to the virtual machine on port 22 for SSH and ports 80, 443 for HTTP and HTTPS.
 An extra rule is created to allow all ports for outbound connections.
-Use [az network nsg rule create](https://learn.microsoft.com/cli/azure/network/nsg/rule#az-network-nsg-rule-create) to create a network security group rule.
+Use [az network nsg rule create](/cli/azure/network/nsg/rule#az-network-nsg-rule-create) to create a network security group rule.

 ```bash
 az network nsg rule create \